Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Prompt Templates

-Baseline D uses \textbf{GLM-4.7}~\cite{5team2025glm45agenticreasoningcoding} as the backbone with 2-shot in-context examples.
+Baseline C uses \textbf{GLM-4.7}~\cite{5team2025glm45agenticreasoningcoding} as the backbone with 2-shot in-context examples.
 Unlike purely instructed baselines, this baseline is supplied with \textbf{two components of the structured style vector}---the top-25 TF--PMI lexical keywords and the corpus-level pragmatic labels---as explicit textual constraints in the system prompt.
-This design allows a fair comparison: the strong LLM has access to the same stylistic signals as our method, but lacks the syntactic vector and the implicit style conditioning mechanism.
+This design allows a fair comparison: the strong LLM has access to the same stylistic signals as our method, but lacks the syntactic vector and the explicit style planning mechanism.
 Inference is conducted with temperature $= 0.2$ and top-$p = 0.95$.